ConsumerDataRight/mock-register/README.md

 # Testing

 A collection of API requests has been made available in [Postman](https://www.postman.com/) in order to test the Mock Register and view the expected interactions.
 See the Mock Register [Postman](Postman/README.md) documentation for more information.

+# Frequently Asked Questions
+See the [Frequently Asked Questions](./Help/faq/README.md) page for answers to some common questions and links to help files.

 # Contribute
 We encourage contributions from the community.
 See our [contributing guidelines](CONTRIBUTING.md).